NuGrid/Networkschool-tina/i-process-Nnconst/Readme.md

 Start with the `Model-runner` notebook to run and save a simulation.
 Then use the `Result-Explorer` to plot a chart of isotopes.
 The `Rate-changer` notebook allows you to change reaction rates using multiplication factors for a new run.

-Find more analysis notebooks in the folder `Notebooks`.
+Find more analysis notebooks in the folder `i-process/Notebooks`.
 Some of the plots in those notebooks require reaction flux output which is by default turned off for new runs.
 Turn it on by setting `iplot_flux_option = 1` in the input file `ppn_frame.input`.